-Configuring early call connect / disconnect (optional)
+Configuring early call connect / disconnect (Optional)

 Normally, SIP calls are fully connected by sending a 200 OK response to the INVITE request, if the called party answers the call.
 Any call progress tones or announcements are transmitted in the early SIP dialog.
-There are however several SIP user agents, which do not support media to be transmitted or received in an early dialog.
+However, there are several SIP user agents that do not support media to be transmitted or received in an early dialog.
 To solve this problem, it is possible to connect the SIP call using a 200 OK response to the initial INVITE request as soon as in-band information is available.
-This will allow any SIP user agent to receive pre-call in-band information.
+This will allow any SIP user agent to receive pre-call inband information.